cseanburns/presentations/ict310/spatial-analysis.md

 ability to encode, store, and retrieve information about the spatial layout of our environment.

+## Spatial Memory Recall: Exercise

+Please excuse the interruption of regularly scheduled programming for this public service announcement..

 ## Spatial Analysis

 Spatial analysis is a set of techniques used to analyze and